Cornybro/Dominic_BlueStampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Retro Arcade Gaming Console

+Put video here

+Milestone Description: My project was the Retro Arcade Gaming Console.
+It came with a PCB with all the software already installed, and what I had to do was solder all the components onto the board and hook up a battery pack to power it.
+One challenge I faced was that I accidentally bridged the capacitor when soldering it, and I had to use desoldering wick and soldering paste to remove the solder so I could redo the solder.
+I'm excited to continue on to the intensive project, where I will be creating a Ball Tracking Robot.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.